-Estate disputes are particularly emotive as they often involve conflict between family members or other close or historical relationships.
-It is our role to support you through this process and to achieve the best possible result for you in a timely manner.
+Estate Disputes can be very emotive as they often involve conflict between family members or other close relationships.
+Our legal team is here to support you through this process to achieve the best possible result for you.

 Situations often arise where someone brings a claim for better provision from a deceased person’s estate – in other words, they contest the will.
 Such claims are also commonly referred to as “Part IV claims” or “Testator Family Maintenance claims”.

 Who can challenge a will?

 Under the relevant legislation (Administration and Probate Act 1958 (Vic)) there is a defined category of “eligible persons” who can make a claim against an Estate.

 - Spouses or domestic partners of the Deceased at the time of death;

 - Children of the Deceased (including adopted children, step-children, and people who believed they were a child of the

 - Deceased for a substantial period of the life of the Deceased);

 - Former spouses of domestic partners of the Deceased who have had a family law claim against the Deceased;

 - Spouses or domestic partners of a child of the Deceased if the child dies within one year of the Deceased’s death; and